-The Company has submitted detailed technical documentation for the final phase of the Aznalcóllar deposit public tender. the Company is one of only two companies to qualify for the final round of bidding for the project.
-The Government of Andalusia and the Province of Seville announced the public tender for the past producing property (Concurso público para la adjudicación de la explotación de la reserva de Aznalcóllar en la provincia de Sevilla) in 2014 (see news release dated May 22, 2014) .
+The Company has submitted detailed technical documentation for the final phase of the Aznalcóllar deposit public tender.
+The Company is one of only two companies to qualify for the final round of bidding for the project.
+The Government of Andalusia and the Province of Seville announced the public tender for the past producing property (Concurso público para la adjudicación de la explotación de la reserva de Aznalcóllar en la provincia de Sevilla) in 2014 (see news release dated May 22, 2014).
 On December 16th 2014, the Company submitted a detailed technical proposal, which was the final requirement for the public tender process.
-The regional government is expected to take up to three months to evaluate the project proposals submitted by the Company and the other bidder and under the prescribed process will award the tender by March 16th, 2015.

 The Aznalcóllar Project is a past producing property within the famous Iberian Pyrite Belt that hosted the Aznalcóllar and Los Frailes open pit zinc-lead-silver mines.
 The focus of the project is re-development of the Los Frailes deposit which was developed in the mid 1990s.
-The historical open pit mineral resource as calculated by the previous operator of the mine was estimated to be 71 million tonnes grading 3.86% zinc, 2.18% lead, 0.34% copper and 60 ppm silver maps and site plans.
-The work was completed by a team of 80 people including Emerita and Forbes & Manhattan technical personnel, as well as leading Spanish and international consulting companies.
+The historical open pit mineral resource as calculated by the previous operator of the mine was estimated to be 71 million tonnes grading 3.86% zinc, 2.18% lead, 0.34% copper and 60 ppm silver.